CharlotteCorbett/sit323-2025-prac5p/README.md

 ---
 - All required libraries have been installed and are included.
 - Number validation is included to prevent crashes caused by invalid input.
-- API requests can be posted either using curl or Postman.
+- API requests can be posted using curl.
 - API requests follow this format: http://localhost:port_number/service_name/?n1=value&n2=value